seharsyed/rlz_fm/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/rvarki/rlz/blob/main/LICENSE) file for details
+This project is licensed under the GNU License - see the [LICENSE](https://github.com/rvarki/rlz/blob/main/LICENSE) file for details

 ## Dependencies
 - [SDSL](https://github.com/simongog/sdsl-lite)